 After completing her BA in Economics and International Studies and her MA in Demographics and Social Analysis at the University of California, Irvine, Diana worked in several industries before learning of financial planning.
 Diana’s passion for numbers and people led her from working in social services where she missed numbers, to population projections where she missed people, and finally to business analysis at a manufacturing company where something still felt like it was missing.
 As a financial planner she’s found the perfect fit between complex analysis and meaningful contributions to other’s lives.

 Since being introduced to the Financial Planning Association while considering her career change, Diana has been an active member of FPA.
-In 2019 she volunteered to lead the task force to organize the national 2020 NexGen conference for those at the beginning of their career.
+In 2019 she volunteered to lead the task force to organize the 2020 national NexGen conference for those in their first few years of their career.
 Due to the pandemic, Diana and the task force successfully navigated transitioning the conference into a virtual space.

 Diana is passionate about addressing the needs for more diversity, equity, and inclusion (DEI) in the financial planning field and is part of RTD’s own DEI Committee.
 She also provides pro bono financial planning to the Spanish speaking community.

 Outside of work, Diana loves to travel, meditate, dance, and is usually reading at least three different books.

 What do you enjoy most about working at RTD?